rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 ![Gamedev meetup poster](gamedev-meetup.png)

-The 13th Rust Gamedev Meetup took place in in February.
+The 13th Rust Gamedev Meetup took place in February.
 You can watch the recording of the meetup [here on Youtube][gamedev-meetup-video].
 The meetups take place on the second Saturday every month via the [Rust Gamedev Discord server][rust-gamedev-discord] and are also [streamed on